Skip to content

 Ask: When GenAI returns a KPI answer, can it attach certified definition + version + datasets used + lineage path + as-of timestamp + SLA/health status?

-If the answer is “no”: you are building a prototype.
+are building a prototype.
 Leadership will ask “where did this number come from?” and trust will collapse.

 What “good” looks like: evidence is generated by design, not manually reconstructed.